kedro-org/kedro/README.md

 ## The humans behind Kedro

-Kedro is maintained by a [product team from QuantumBlack](https://kedro.readthedocs.io/en/stable/12_faq/01_faq.html) and a number of [contributors from across the world](https://github.com/quantumblacklabs/kedro/releases).
+Kedro is maintained by [a product team](https://kedro.readthedocs.io/en/stable/12_faq/01_faq.html) and a number of [contributors from across the world](https://github. com/quantumblacklabs/kedro/releases).

 ## Can I contribute?